JeremyBena/cv/README.md

 <b>Béna, J.</b>, Mauclet, A., & Corneille, O. (in press) Does mere co-occurrence influence evaluations independently of relational meaning?
 An investigation using subjective and objective ambivalence measures.
 Accepted at _Journal of Experimental Psychology: General._ [https://doi.org/10.1037/xge0001308](https://doi.org/10.1037/xge0001308)

-<b>Béna, J.</b>, Corneille, O., Mierop, A., & Unkelbach, C. (in press).
+<b>Béna, J.</b>, Corneille, O., Mierop, A., & Unkelbach, C. (2022).
 Robustness tests provide further support for an ecological account of the truth and fake news by repetition effects.
-Accepted at _International Review of Social Psychology_.
-Preprint available at: [https://doi.org/10.31234/osf.io/6r2s5](https://doi.org/10.31234/osf.io/6r2s5)
+Accepted at _International Review of Social Psychology, 35_(1), 19, 1–11. [https://doi.org/10.5334/irsp.683](https://doi.org/10.5334/irsp.683)

 Corneille, O., & <b>Béna, J.</b> (2022).
 The “implicit bias” wording is a relic.
 Let's move on and study unconscious social categorization effects.
 Commentary on the target article "Implicit bias ≠ Bias on Implicit Measures" from Gawronski, B, Ledgerwood, A., & Eastwick, P. W.. _Psychological Inquiry, 33_(3), 167--172. [https://doi.org/10.1080/1047840X.2022.2106754](https://doi.org/10.1080/1047840X.2022.2106754)